The FAMC is one of the

-The FAMC consists of ex-officio representatives of the following working groups: Auroville Board of Commerce, Auroville Board of Services, Auroville Unity Fund, L’Avenir d’Auroville, Farm Group, Budget Coordination Committee, Housing Service, Land Consolidation Committee, SAIIER and the Working Committee.
+The FAMC consists of ex-officio representatives of the following working groups: Auroville Board of Commerce, Auroville Board of Services, Auroville Unity Fund, L’Avenir d’Auroville, Farm Group, Budget Coordination Committee, Housing Service, Land Board, SAIIER and the Working Committee.
 The Secretary to Auroville Foundation, as well as the Financial Administrative Officer, are permanent invitees.

 more info contact FAMC administrative coordination,